-Naila Rizki Zakia, Indonesia

-Project: "Underage Legal Mentors for Underage Detainees"

-Ms. Rizki Zakia's mentorship program trained underage inmates in children's rights awareness.
+Naila Rizki Zakia, Indonesia Project: "Underage Legal Mentors for Underage Detainees" Ms. Rizki Zakia's mentorship program trained underage inmates in children's rights awareness.
 These inmates became youth mentors, who were then able to help other detainees in the legal process.
 This project increased the confidence and skills of the mentors and facilitated their reintegration into society.
 It educated the juvenile prison population and authorities about legal rights and contributed to eradicating abuse in the prison system.
 Her work is geared primarily at implementing Indonesian Law Number 11, a child protection law enacted in 2012.
-This law has been applied since 2014, but has been poorly implemented.
+Though applied since 2014, the law has been poorly implemented.

-Arianne Reyes, Philippines

-Project: "Juvenile Justice for the Philippines"

-Ms. Arianne Reyes built a project to raise awareness of juvenile justice issues within the law enforcement system of the Philippines.
+Arianne Reyes, Philippines Project: "Juvenile Justice for the Philippines" Ms. Arianne Reyes built a project to raise awareness of juvenile justice issues within law enforcement in the Philippines.
 She produced a short instructional video that showed the needs of children who were in conflict with the law.
 Furthermore, she trained social workers and paralegals to correctly handle legal cases involving children.
 A social media campaign was used to raise awareness.
 This work helped bridge the gap between legislation and enforcement in the legal system of the Philippines.
 She also created a juvenile justice website with resources and materials.
-The purpose of this site is to be a one stop shop for all relevant resources on the Philippines' juvenile justice welfare act and a starting point for advocates and researchers.
+The purpose of this site is to be a one stop shop for all relevant resources on the Philippines' Juvenile Justice Welfare Act and a starting point for advocates and researchers.

-Pawinee Chumsri, Thailand

-Project: "Protecting Human Rights during Martial Law"

-Pawinee Chumsri's project delivered a human rights hotline center, which provided access to basic legal assistance after the imposition of Martial Law in 2014.
+Pawinee Chumsri, Thailand Project: "Protecting Human Rights during Martial Law" Pawinee Chumsri's project delivered a human rights hotline center, which provided access to basic legal assistance after the imposition of Martial Law in 2014.
 Her team litigated strategic cases and documented human rights violations under military rule.
-In 2014, the National Council for Peace and Order seized ruling power of the country by coup in violation of the criminal code.
+In 2014, the National Council for Peace and Order seized power in the country through a coup in violation of the criminal code.
 The work of Ms. Chumsri protected vulnerable individuals from torture, indictment and false trial.

 Laofang Bundidterdsakul, Thailand

 Project: "Indigenous Rights Awareness"

-As part of his JusticeMakers project, Laofang Bundidterdsakul's took on cases where the legal trials were accessible to villagers and community leaders, who were invited to witness and learn from the process.
-The case of Mr. Su Wangpoh was a native Hmong villager asserting tribal land rights in a case against local authorities.
-Four local Hmong villagers and their leaders observed the trial as an educational instrument. held a Bachelor of Law degree Since 2006, Mr. Bundidterdsakul had been working with indigenous people on land and citizenship rights.
-As an ethnic Hmong native, he has worked to ensure legal access rights to indigenous people in Thailand and protect natural resources in the country.
+As part of his JusticeMakers project, Laofang Bundidterdsakul's took on cases in which trials were accessible to villagers and community leaders, who were invited to witness and learn from the process.
+In the case of Mr. Su Wangpoh, a Hmong villager asserting tribal land rights, four local Hmong villagers and their leaders observed the trial as an educational instrument.
+After obtaining a Bachelor of Law degree in 2006, Mr. Bundidterdsakul worked with indigenous people on land and citizenship rights.
+As an ethnic Hmong native, he has worked to ensure legal access rights to indigenous people in Thailand

+and protect natural resources.